CAFECA-IO/WorkGuidelines/technology/annotation.md

 ```

 ### Eslint Disable
 If you need to temporarily disable eslint during development, you are only allowed to use `eslint-disable-next-line`, and you must add a `ToDo` comment above it.
-Make sure that all ToDos are completed before the version release
 ```typescript
 // ToDo: (20241122 - Luphia) remove eslint-disable
 // eslint-disable-next-line no-console